ericaugusto-git/discord-clone/README.md

   - Added the ability to add and manage friends.

 - **📝 Channel Descriptions**
-  - Channels can now have custom descriptions, providing more context and information about each channel's purpose.
+  - Channels can now have custom descriptions, providing more context and information about each channels purpose.

+- **✉️ 1:1 Directs**
+  - Direct messaging and 1:1 video calls.